skaser/Exercise-1/README.md

    instructions about the things you have to program to make all the tests pass.
 9. Write code and commit your changes to git.
 10. Push your commits to Github
-11. Repeat 9. and 10. as often as necessary.
+11. Repeat 8. to 10. as often as necessary.

 #### Hand in